 Sidewalk Snow Removal

-The City’s Sidewalk Ordinance States:
+The City’s Sidewalk Ordinance states:

-• The owner or occupant of any premises in city limits has 24 hours from of the end of any snowfall to clear their sidewalk of snow and loose ice.
+• The owner or occupant of any premises in city limits has 24 hours from of the end of any snowfall to clear their sidewalk entirely of snow and loose ice.

 • After 24 hours, the City or its authorized contractor will clear the snow, serve a notice, and bill the property owner for the cost of the snow removal.